Key Takeaways

 - Loan approval is based solely on your creditworthiness and ability to repay, not the home itself.

-- So even older, lower-value mobile homes can potentially be financed this way.
+- So even older, lower-value homes can potentially be financed this way.

 - And funding can be very quick, sometimes within a week.

-The tradeoff is that personal loan rates are much higher than secured loans like mortgages, potentially as high as credit card debt.
-And some lenders charge origination fees as high as 6% to 7%—higher than the average mortgage loan’s closing costs.
+The tradeoff is that personal loan rates are much higher than secured loans like mortgages, potentially as high as a credit card.
+And some lenders charge origination fees as high as 6% to 7%—higher than an average mortgage loan’s closing costs.

 Home equity is the portion of your property’s value that you’ve paid off.
 For example, if your home is worth $300,000 but you only owe $150,000 on the mortgage, you have $150,000 in equity built up.